Indian Rebellion of 1857: Siege of Delhi

 The British were slow to strike back at first.
 It took time for troops stationed in Britain to make their way to India by sea, although some regiments moved overland through Persia from the Crimean War, and some regiments already en route for China were diverted to India.

 It took time to organise the British troops already in India into field forces, but eventually two columns left Meerut and Simla.
 They proceeded slowly towards Delhi and fought, killed, and hanged numerous Indians along the way.
 Two months after the first outbreak of rebellion at Meerut, the two forces met near Karnal.
 The combined force, including two Gurkha units serving in the Bengal Army under contract from the Kingdom of Nepal, fought the rebels' main army at Badli-ke-Serai and drove them back to Delhi.

-The Company's army established a base on the Delhi ridge to the north of the city and the Siege of Delhi began.
+The company's army established a base on the Delhi ridge to the north of the city and the Siege of Delhi began.
 The siege lasted roughly from 1 July to 21 September.
 However, the encirclement was hardly complete, and for much of the siege the besiegers were outnumbered and it often seemed that it was the Company forces and not Delhi that were under siege, as the rebels could easily receive resources and reinforcements.
-For several weeks, it seemed likely that disease, exhaustion and continuous sorties by rebels from Delhi would force the besiegers to withdraw, but the outbreaks of rebellion in the Punjab were forestalled or suppressed, allowing the Punjab Movable Column of British, Sikh and Pakhtun soldiers under John Nicholson to reinforce the besiegers on the Ridge on 14 August.
+For several weeks, it seemed likely that disease, exhaustion and continuous sorties by rebels from Delhi would force the besiegers to withdraw, but the outbreaks of rebellion in the Punjab were forestalled or suppressed, allowing the Punjab Movable Column of British, Sikh and Pashtun soldiers under John Nicholson to reinforce the besiegers on the Ridge on 14 August.
 On 30 August the rebels offered terms, which were refused.